 Locations of US Bombing Points During Cambodia Campaign

 Using the World Picture in the study of colonialism is a clarifying framework, but under neo-colonialism, it is Rey Chow’s world-as-target that proves most helpful for unpacking the continued cultural and physical violence that plays out within Cambodia and Angkor Wat.
 In looking at this violence today, it is urgent to remember that while colonial France’s violence often manifested in the outright massacring, displacement, and imprisonment of Cambodian peoples, it was also symbolic: France’s museological practices determined who an authentic Khmer and Cambodian was, erasing heritage and identities.
 Angkor Wat was one of France’s great tools for determining authenticity, and France even named itself the legitimate heir to the Angkor civilization.
-Interestingly, at the 1931 Exposition, the French projected the colors of the French flag onto the replica, claiming the site as theirs—a form of violence itself.
+To this end, at the 1931 Exposition, the French projected the colors of the French flag onto the replica, claiming the site as theirs—a form of violence itself.
 But after Cambodia gained independence from France’s colonial power, Western violence toward the East took myriad forms.
-From 1965 to 1973, the United States engaged in President Nixon’s goal of a “massive bombing campaign,” later called the Cambodia Campaign.
-The US Air Force dropped at least 500,000 tons of bombs throughout the nation, killing as many as 150,000 people.
+From 1965 to 1973, the United States engaged in President Nixon’s goal of a “massive bombing campaign.”
+During this Cambodia Campaign, the US Air Force dropped at least 500,000 tons of bombs throughout the nation, killing as many as 150,000 people.

 This hypervisibility, this lack of opacity, also emerges from the phenomenon of drone footage in Cambodia, where archeologists use the weapons of Western domination to continue to see and know Cambodia.
 A recent talk at the Joukowsky Institute for Archeology at Brown University by Iconem, a French startup founded in 2013, spoke on the “role for new technologies in the protection of cultural heritage.”
-They pride themselves on “photorealistic 3D models” for archeological research, and are one of many Western research groups that uses drones to surveil Angkor Wat, a site now regulated by Paris-based UNESCO.
-Likewise, tourists in Cambodia occasionally illegally fly drones over the landmark, posting their videos on YouTube.
+They pride themselves on “photorealistic 3D models” for archeological research.
+They are one of many Western research groups that uses drones to surveil Angkor Wat, a site now regulated by Paris-based UNESCO.
+Likewise, American and European tourists in Cambodia occasionally (illegally) fly drones over the landmark, often posting their videos on YouTube.
 These models for knowledge production and categorization blur the line between wartime and peacetime representation and technology.

 ALEXIS GORDON ‘20 wants you to question more things they’re showing at the Joukowsky.